-Consumer reports and other review sites that allow customers to review their own cabinetry are full of unrealistic complaints about water damage that should have been expected.
+Consumer reports allow customers to review their own cabinetry which is full of unrealistic complaints.
 Here’s an example:

-“The warranty representative says that I should not have used the soft side of a sponge to clean the cabinets.
-He says I caused the damage by putting my hand into and out of the tip-out where I keep the sponges.
+“The warranty representative says I should not have used the soft side of a sponge to clean the cabinets.
+He says I caused damage by putting my hand in and out of the tip-out where I keep the sponges.
 In other words, the warranty rep is a liar or delusional.”

-Because the majority of kitchens sold are now in painted finishes that require maintenance, an entire cabinet repair industry has sprouted up with expert refinishers that can repair and touch up most kitchens relatively inexpensively.
-Customers that are hard on cabinetry should be aware that painted cabinetry is easily damaged by water and also scratches and chips far more easily than stained cabinetry.
-MDF, HDF, and Duraform particle board cabinet doors are especially vulnerable.
-And, unlike wood painted cabinets, impossible to repair.
+An entire cabinet repair industry has sprouted up with expert refinishers that can repair/touch up kitchens inexpensively.
+Customers that are hard on cabinetry should be aware that painted cabinetry is easily damaged by water.
+MDF, HDF, and Duraform particle board cabinet doors are especially vulnerable, unlike wood painted cabinets, that are impossible to repair.
 Every kitchen designer is responsible for educating customers on what to expect from the materials and finishes they choose.

-When consumers complain about problems that are routine in any kitchen renovation or about wood or finish characteristics that they should have expected, it is a symptom of their having worked with a less professional cabinet dealer and kitchen designer.
+When consumers complain about problems that are routine in a kitchen renovation they should have expected, it’s a symptom of having worked with a less professional kitchen designer.

-Make sure your kitchen designer gives you the realistic evaluations you need to make the decisions that fit your needs best.
+Make sure your designer gives you realistic evaluations you need to make the decisions that fit your needs best.

 Happy Holidays and as always . . .

-Paul, Julie, Chris, Ed, John, Lauren, Anna, Tom, Mark, Juliet, and Camilla
+Paul, Julie, Chris, Ed, Jeremy, Lauren, Mark, Juliet, and Camilla

 Main Line Kitchen Design